marlonhenrys/work-grouping/README.md

 ```
 ./genetic_parallel.py
 ```
 will execute a number of `./genetic.py` instances in parallel.
 This has no command-line arguments - all changes need to be made in the code itself currently.
-The call to `run_genetic(...)` and the variable `cpus` are the main points of modification.